 Pair your client with your BitPay merchant account.
 Detailed steps are described in the documentation of your BitPay plugin or code library.

 Getting a Testnet Bitcoin Wallet

 Not every wallet have testnet support for most of the currencies available on the BitPay platform.
 We recommend testing with our open source wallet BitPay, but any testnet-compatible wallet can be used.

 Visit bitpay.com/wallet and download the wallet for your chosen laptop or desktop OS, mobile platform, or browser.

-Once you have created your first standard wallet in the app, select the + icon on your wallet's home screen.
-Select "Create New Wallet," verify that "Personal Wallet" is selected, and provide a name for your testnet wallet.
+Once you have created your first standard wallet in the app, click on the + icon on the wallet's home screen, then select the Simple Wallet option followed by the currency for the wallet.

 Nice work!
 Your wallet is active and is now ready for testing.

 Getting a Testnet ETH Wallet